by Missy Martinez, National High School Coordinator

 - Bring a light backpack with snacks and drinks

 - Use the restroom before you leave and as often as you can because most places will not let you inside to use the restroom.

 - Use public transportation and plan for things to take longer than expected.
 Remember, 600,000 more people are in the area than usual and it will be packed!

-If you have any other questions regarding preparation for the March for Life of SFLA National Conferences, please contact [email protected].
+If you have any other questions regarding preparation for the National Pro-Life March of SFLA National Conferences, please contact [email protected].